-- Dispose of heavy accumulations of ground litter/debris. - Remove dead plant and tree material. - Remove small conifers growing between mature trees. - Remove vegetation adjacent to storage sheds or other outbuildings within this area. - Trees 30 to 60 feet from the home should have at least 12 feet between canopy tops. - Trees 60 to 100 feet from the home should have at least 6 feet between the canopy tops.
+- Dispose of heavy accumulations of ground litter/debris. - Remove dead plant and tree material. - Remove small conifers growing between mature trees. - Remove vegetation adjacent to storage sheds or other outbuildings within this area. - home should have at least 12 feet between canopy tops. - Trees 60 to 100 feet from the home should have at least 6 feet between the canopy tops.

-Ensure your roof is made of non-flammable materials; asphalt shingles, metal or tile.
+Ensure your roof is made of non-flammable materials: asphalt shingles, metal or tile.